DON’T MISS

 2. Booij Kaasmakers - Streefkerk

-If you want to do more than taste, the Booij Kaasmakers farm really allows you to get hands-on.
+If you want to do more than taste, the Booij Kaasmakers farm really allows you to be hands-on.
 The Booij family has been making artisan cheese at their farm in Streefkerk, near Rotterdam, for over 300 years, so they ought to know a thing or two about cheese.

 As well as guided tours and cheese tastings at their farm shop, they also offer workshops where you can make your own raw milk cheese to ripen at home (if you can resist eating the entire thing on your train back).